 Interactive

-Find out more about Isaac Isaacs, the first Australian-born governor-general.
-Examine two different types of biographies of Isaacs: one short and the other more detailed.
+Find out more about Charles Kingston, premier of South Australia and a founder of Federation.
+Examine two different types of biographies of Kingston: one short and the other more detailed.
 Inspect examples of how he was visually depicted in his time.
-This learning object is one in a series of objects in the 'Biography: Federation people' series.
+This learning object is one in a series of objects in the 'Biography: ...

 Interactive